You can watch a video summary of this post.

 - Module 102 focuses on widening your vocabulary so you can use BSL in conversations

-- Module 103 focuses on improving your fluency so you can communicate in BSL about everyday Life.
+- Module 103 aims to improve your fluency to communicate in BSL about daily life.

-The modules are designed to help you gain the basic skills and confidence in signing and understanding the signing of others.
+The modules help you gain the basic skills and confidence to sign and understand others’ signing.

 Module 1: